maelou363/house_wars/README.md

 *  When not entering values in input field you will be alerted to add values.
 When this happens it resets the results section which would show previous calculations or a blank result section.
 Fixed bug by making sure it hides the result section upon this alert.
 * In Share Results form after clicking to close and reset to recalculate the UI 'message sent' does not reset.
 Fixed this by adding a innerText change within the resetValue function.
 * EmailJS email template stopped sending results and just sending a blank email.
 We console logged values to confirm they were populating and they were.
 We confirmed on EmailJS EmailHistory that values were getting delivered.
 Ended up being that simply changing the color and font of the email template is what causes this bug.
 The fix was to make the email template plain.... unfortunately...
-* 'submit' Event Listener is firing on a button that is not connected.
+* 'submit' Event Listener is firing on the FAQ button that is not connected - fix was to remove the javascript import off of faq.html page.

 [Back to Top](#table-of-contents)